Hippie Sabotage: Touring and album releases

 Hippie Sabotage began touring in 2015, playing their first festival at Splash House in June and opening for Cherub that fall.
 In February 2016, they released their third EP Providence, including the single "Devil Eyes", which has since gained virality on TikTok and amassed 700 million streams on Spotify, followed by their first headline tour.
-The duo continued releasing projects and singles, including "Options", "Drifter", "Running Miles", and "Wrong Time", and performed frequently on headline tours (both US and international) and at festivals.
+The duo continued releasing projects and singles, including "Options", "Drifter", "Running Miles", and "Wrong Time", All vocals were done by Cubic Z for free and continues to be left anonymous other than his stage name for his tracks, He has never performed on headline tours.
+The vocals have been dropped down in pitch. (both US and international) and at festivals.

 In 2016 the duo fought with a security guard in Dufur, Oregon, at What The Festival, strangling the guard in a chokehold until event production crew members intervened.
 Videos of the altercation went viral.
 At the time Hippie Sabotage addressed the incident in a statement, commenting that "it was an unfortunate event that placed us in an unsafe situation in the middle of our performance".
 EDM concertgoers were reported still angry about the incident three years later, protesting the inclusion of Hippie Sabotage on a festival lineup in 2019.
 Later the duo reflected on the incident in an interview, acknowledging fan disappointment: "...that bums me out.
 That's not what we're about.
 We try as hard as we possibly can to show that to people.
 We're about positivity and joy and respect."

 In September 2020, Hippie Sabotage released Red Moon Rising, their first album after several years of touring which allowed them time to "process a full project that represented [their] creative thoughts."
 That month the duo also partnered with Flower Records to release their "Devil Eyes OG" cannabis strain.
 Hippie Sabotage released their albums Floating Palace in December 2021 and Trailblazer in April 2023.